 It is probable that Crowley received the writing of the Book of the Law on the 1st, 2nd and 3rd April 1904, not the 8th, 9th and 10th as he subsequently claimed.
-This was first noted by Kenneth Grant, who studied the diaries and holograph MSS of Crowley at first hand, while receiving personal tuition from him.
-Crowley cared little for such trifles as historical times and dates.
-The time and date of his birth is a documented fact.
+This was first noted by Kenneth Grant, who studied the diaries and holograph MSS of Crowley at first hand.
+The time and date of Crowley’s birth is a documented fact.
 By his own admission his recorded time of birth indicated that Cancer, ruled by the Moon, was rising on the hour.
 Crowley much preferred the fiery solar-masculine sign of Leo the Lion over the watery, feminine-lunar Cancer the Crab.
 He therefore simply changed the time of his birth to suit.

 Does it matter?
 If it matters at all, then it matters only for the purposes of understanding how practical magick works.
-The timing of things is vital in magick.
-To separate magick from nature is to separate man from truth with the divisive sword of intellectual reason.
 When a magical operation is performed on the Equinox of Aries (20th March, the initiation of the Cairo working), the fulmination of that work arrives with the full Moon.
 In 1904, the full Moon in Libra very nearly coincided with Easter (Friday 1st April), and there was a lunar eclipse so that any corresponding events would be marked ever more deeply.

 Crowley and Ouarda the Seer